John M. Strawn, Ph.D.

 Graduate-level course work in music theory/history, audio engineering, analog studio electronics, cybernetics, control theory, coding theory, Japanese; all course work in German.
-Extensive recording studio and live concert sound reinforcement experience.
+Extensive recording studio and live concert sound reinforcement experience, including Berlin Jazz Festival and the Metamusik Festival (program).
 PDP-11 and PDP-8 assembler and machine language.
 Travel throughout Europe.

 - Implement/optimize signal processing algorithms: Fourier transform (FFT), discrete cosine transform (DCT), DTMF, speech synthesis.